 Hello!
 Welcome to the Math Club website.
 We are a student organization for anyone interested in mathematics.
-We meet every Tuesday at 5pm in Innovation Building E327.
+We meet every Tuesday at 5:30pm in Innovation E327.

 On December 6, I gave a presentation to the UVM Math Club on applying to graduate schools and REUs, and getting strong letters of recommendation.
 Here is a page collecting the links and information I presented.